 MOCT (formerly the MOC) is the government agency primarily responsible for regulating online games in the PRC.
-On June 3, 2010, MOC promulgated the Provisional Measures on the Administration of Online Games, pursuant to which the content of the online games are subject to the review of MOC.
+On June 3, 2010, MOC promulgated the Provisional Measures on the Administration of Online Games, amended on December 15, 2017, pursuant to which the content of the online games are subject to the review of MOC.
 These measures set forth a series of prohibitions regarding the content of the online games, including but without limitation the prohibition on content that oppose the fundamental principles stated in the PRC Constitution, compromise state security, divulge state secrets, subvert state power or damage national unity, and content that is otherwise prohibited by laws or administrative regulations.
 Moreover, in accordance with these measures, ICP service operators engaging in any activities involving the operation of online games, issuance or trading of virtual currency must obtain the Online Culture Operating Permit and handle the censorship procedures for imported online games and the filing procedures for domestically developed online games with MOC and its provincial counterparts.
-The procedures for the censorship of imported online games must be conducted with MOC prior to the commencement date of the online operation and the filing procedures for domestic online games must be conducted with MOC within 30 days after the commencement date of the online operation or the occurrence date of any material alteration of such online games.
+The procedures for the censorship of imported online games must be conducted with MOC within 30 days after the commencement date of the online operation and the filing procedures for domestic online games must be conducted with MOC within 30 days after the commencement date of the online operation or the occurrence date of any material alteration of such online games.
 Regarding virtual currency trading, ICP service operators can only issue virtual currency in exchange of the service provided by itself rather than trading for service or products provided by third parties.
 ICP service operators cannot appropriate the advance payment by the players and are not allowed to provide trading service of virtual currency to minors.
 All the transactions in the accounts shall be kept in records for a minimum of 180 days.
-To comply with these laws and regulations, Shenzhen Xunlei and Xunlei Games have obtained the Online Culture Operating Permit respectively for operat
+To comply with these laws and regulations, Shenzhen Xunlei, Xunlei Games, and Shenzhen Wangwenhua have obta